Based on your location it seems like you might be looking for the Canadian site.

-And then there are viruses like COVID-19.
 According to an October 5th statement by the CDC the COVID-19 virus is transmitted by both larger and smaller (aerosol) droplets.
 So, unless you're always wearing a mask with very high filtering capabilities or standing more than 6 feet from someone in an outdoor space, there will be risk.
 VOCs, chemical fumes, and bacteria can also float around in the air, long after we've finished painting or cleaning.
-But fear not.

 But fear not.
 A well-planned mechanical ventilation system will exhaust air out of your home from the most polluted rooms (think kitchen, bathroom, home gym) and bring fresh, filtered air into your home.

 According to the Home Ventilating Institute, proper ventilation is the forced movement of air into and out of a building (your home for the purposes of this article).
 This is often called mechanical ventilation because a mechanical system (such as a bathroom fan, range hood, energy recovery ventilator or air handler — often attached to the furnace) moves the air into and out of the home.
 Proper ventilation is key to having a healthy home and, while ventilation doesn’t provide 100% protection against airborne pollutants and viruses, it limits your exposure and continuously provides you with fresh, healthy air.